 Or you can cycle along the city wall (your guide will help you to rent a bike and we suggest you cycle from East Gate – North Gate – West Gate – South Gate, which is about 10 kilometers, and finally meet your guide and the other tour members at South Gate at about 4:30pm).

-We highly recommend you to take the eco-car running on the city wall (your guide will buy the tickets for you).
-This runs from East Gate – North Gate – West Gate – South Gate and you will meet your guide and the other tour members at South Gate at about 4:30pm (the Bicycle Service Station).
-But in summer, it is very hot on the wall, so we suggest you to ride the essential part of the City Wall from East Gate to South Gate only, which is about 3.5 kilometers.
+If you don’t want to ride a bike, you have the option to take the eco-car running on the city wall (your guide will buy the tickets for you).
+This runs from East Gate – North Gate – West Gate – South Gate and you will meet your guide and the other tour members at South Gate at about 4:30pm.

 On the city wall, you can wander around, free your mind, and digest the details of the city, the people, and the culture.